 Reactivity

-, it establishes reactive bindings to your data.
-Any changes to your data or column definitions automatically reflect in the UI:
+, the library establishes reactive connections to your data.
+Changes to your data automatically update the table display.

 <script lang="ts">